imagej/imagej.github.io/_pages/scripting/javascript.md

 annotate(data);
 ```

-As JavaScript uses prototype based object orientation, we can transform `annotate` to a object method.
+As JavaScript uses prototype-based object orientation, we can transform `annotate` to an object method.
 By adding a function to the prototype of an object, each instance of the object will own this method.

 ```java
 importClass(Packages.ij.IJ);